kumbulanit/t-sql/tech company/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 **💡 What This Means:**
 - `FirstName + ' ' + LastName` = Combines text together (called "concatenation")
 - `AS FullName` = Give this new column a name
-- `BaseSalary / 12` = Basic math - divide annual salary by 12 months
+- `BaseSalary / 12` = Basic math - divide annual BaseSalary by 12 months
 - You can create new columns that don't exist in the original table!

 **🎯 Success Check**: You should see:
 1. A list of all employees (Query #1)
 2. Just the basic info for each employee (Query #2)
-3. Full names and monthly salary calculations (Query #3)
+3. Full names and monthly BaseSalary calculations (Query #3)

 **🚫 Common Beginner Mistakes:**
 - Forgetting the semicolon (;) at the end